pwn2winctf/2021/rules.md

 Our judges will be the operators in the **#Pwn2Win** channel (Freenode).
 Any Doubts, talk to them.

-Like in the second edition,  we'll do a **Thematic CTF**.
+Like we have done since the second edition,  we'll do a **Thematic CTF**.
 Every challenge context will revolve around a fictional story.
-Also the Jeopardy challenges, inside various categories (including subjects like **Hardware Hacking**).
-We choose to use a dynamic scoreboard system, where all challenges starts with 500 points, and according to the amount of solves, they decrease the score.
+Also, the Jeopardy challenges will revolve around various categories (including subjects like **Hardware Hacking**).
+We chose to use a dynamic scoreboard system, where all challenges start with 500 points, and according to the amount of solves, the score decreases.

 ## Winner:

-The winner team will be the one to score the largest within the 48 hours.
+The winner team will be the one which score the largest within the 48 hours.
 In the case of a tie, the team that got to their score first will be crowned winner.

 ## Sponsors: